-The existing structure and proposed addition has a moderately complex design with a moderately complex roofline and is oriented with a south aspect.
+The existing house has a moderately complex design with a moderately complex roofline and is oriented with a north aspect.
+The new garage has a simple design with a simple roof line.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material consists of asphalt shingles.
+The roofing material for both structures consists of asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material is stucco.
-Soffits are 3/4" thick cement board.
+The exterior wall material for both structures is cedar and stone.
+Soffits are to be 3/4" thick plywood.

-The structure has 34 medium sized windows with the primary viewing direction being toward the south side of the structure.
+The main structure has 27 medium sized windows with the primary viewing direction being toward the east side of the structure.
 Windows are double glazed with low e-coating and tempered glass where required.
-Frames are made of aluminum clad.
-Exterior doors are 1-3/4", fire-rated, and made of aluminum.
-There are 2 window wells located along the base of the structure.
+Frames are made of wood.
+Exterior doors are 1-3/4", fire-rated, and made of wood and glass.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-The deck will be constructed of composite materials and supported by timber posts.
-The deck will be open and isolated from the surrounding landscape with crushed rock over a fiberglass weed barrier.
-This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.
+The one deck is constructed of wood materials and supported by timber posts and steel.
+The deck is open overhead and underneath and isolated from the surrounding landscape with decorative rock over a fiberglass weed barrier.